hyperledger/indy-hipe/text/request-sync/README.md

 To do this, use `@request_sync: { fallback_sec: 0 }`.
 This says, "I don't want sync
 mode at all."

-### The Best Use Case
+### The Two Best Use Cases

-Using this mechanism might be somewhat beneficial in many scenarios, but there is one use case where it has genuinely high value.
-It is the case where firewalls and other IP connectivity constraints allow a call to be made from Alice to Bob, but not vice versa.
+Using this mechanism might be somewhat beneficial in many scenarios, but there are two use cases where it has genuinely high value:

+1. In cross-domain messaging, where firewalls and other IP connectivity constraints allow a call to be made from Alice to Bob, but not vice versa.

     This is quite common if Bob's server is an HTTP-based web server that doesn't support WebSockets, and Alice's client is a laptop or mobile device, or a cron job/script, that lacks permanent connectivity.
     In these circumstances, the only way Alice can receive Bob's response is to poll.
     Polling works; it's how email clients have been fetching mail for decades.
-But it is chatty and slow, and the chance to upgrade how responses work may be the best argument in favor of supporting this mechanism.
+But it is chatty and slow.

+2. In intra-domain messaging.

+    Within Alice's sovereign domain, it's quite possible that some of her agents may talk to others using direct HTTP.
+In these cases, the mechanism can be used to trigger simpler interactions.

 ### Summary